PrincipleStudios/jotai-react-signals/packages/jotai-react-signals/readme.md

 Included in this package:

 - Hooks for more easily working with computed Jotai state
-  - `useComputedSignal` - same interface as Jotai's `computed`, but as a React hook with no dependencies
+  - `useComputedAtom` - same interface as Jotai's `computed`, but as a React hook with no dependencies
   - `useAsAtom` - converts a `T | Atom<T>` to an `Atom<T>` as a React hook, so your APIs can be flexible.
 - Utilities for animation
   - `animationSignal` - provides updates per `requestAnimationFrame` (must subscribe to the `animationSignal` or call `manuallyUpdateAnimationFrame`)